cutemfc/nyc-schools-analysis/readme.md

 Remove the duplicate rows

-Remove outliers (usingf IQR methods , SAT between 200-800)
+Remove outliers (using IQR methods , SAT between 200-800)

 Converted the % (graduate and attentation rates) to numeric